davideicardi/sample-python-multi-packages/README.md

-Sample python project to show how to organize a python project with multi packages.
+Sample to show how to organize a python project with multi packages and deployments.

 ## Features